Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 By that, she said, she meant “a judge must apply the law as written.
 Judges are not policymakers and must be resolute in setting aside any policy views they might hold.”

-But Senate Democrats noted that Scalia had dissented in each of the court’s gay rights cases, once referring to the “homosexual agenda”
+But Senate Democrats noted that Scalia had dissented in each of the court’s gay rights cases, once referring to the “homosexual agenda.”

 Barrett bristled when Sen. Christopher A. Coons (D-Del.) made the comparison.